20% off €35 on vitamins & supplements

 One 40g bowl of porridge (made with semi-skimmed milk) contains:

 Tip: Don’t add any extra sugar or salt to your porridge, eat it plain for the healthiest version of it.
-However, if you’ve got a bit of a sweet tooth, then the most health-conscious way to sweeten it up is by topping it with some slices of banana or other fresh fruit.
+However, if you’ve got a bit of a sweet tooth, then you may prefer to to sweeten it up is by topping it with some slices of banana or other fresh fruit.

 Muesli contains a combination of grains, fruit and nuts.
 How much grains, fruit and nuts you’ll get will vary from brand-to-brand.7